DOCK-PI3/ESTACION-PRO/THEMES-DEV.md

     - Minimum value is `0` and maximum value is `0.04`
     - Default is `0.00416`
 * `iconTextSpacingDimmed` - type: FLOAT
     - Spacing between the icon and text within a help element pair when a menu is open (background is dimmed).
+This property mostly exists for backward compatibility purposes, the recommended approach is to setup a separate helpsystem element with `scope` set to `menu`
     - Minimum value is `0` and maximum value is `0.04`
     - Default is the same value as `iconTextSpacing`
 * `letterCase` - type: STRING